 The other three weeks were spent tending to the responsibilities of my side hustle and getting my life in order from all the things I neglected during my 80+ hour work weeks.

-My side hustle become more of a burden as we doubled the number of properties under management during my tenure.
+My side hustle became more of a burden as we doubled the number of properties under management during my tenure.
 This now felt more like a full-time job.
 As I announced earlier this month, I will be stepping away from my side hustle.
 The money and experience were great, but I value my free time and do not need the additional income.

 Year 4 was also great for my savings and investing.
 I still did not have any living expenses and continued to invest regularly.
 This was the first year that I maxed out my 401k.
 I also bought investment property #3.

 The decisions made in year 4 will allow me more downtime and help avoid burn out.
-I could have kept going 100 miles an hour to afford a baller life style, but the at the expense of being burned out, I do not see the value.
+I could have kept going 100 miles an hour to afford a baller lifestyle, but the at the expense of being burned out, I do not see the value.

 I value my free time and flexibility.
 I want to escape the rat race and get off the corporate hamster wheel.
 The dreams of financial independence are more vivid every day.

 I am not ready to walk away from my day job but the sacrifices I made in the past 4 years have provided a great foundation for financial independence.
 I plan to enjoy my life more and work less while continuing to save for financial independence.
 If everything goes to plan, I look forward to announcing my FIRE date before the age of 30.

 I ended year 4 with a net worth over $500,000.00 – a $238,961.86+ increase from year 3.
 The increase was about 40% from saving and investing and about 60% from reducing mortgage debt and property values increasing.